PosInformatique/PosInformatique.Testing.Databases/docs/WriteTest.md

 With:
 - `<instance name>`: The name of the instance to create.
 For example: `demoapp`.

-## Create the unit tests project
+## Create the tests project

 To test the `CustomerRepository`, we create an `xUnit Test Project` in Visual Studio which reference our project that contains the persistence layer to test.

 By using xUnit, we will be able to use a feature called the `Class Fixture`.
-This xUnit feature allows the xUnit engine to create an instance of the class and pass it in the constructor of the unit tests class each time an unit test (`Fact` method) is executed.
+This xUnit feature allows the xUnit engine to create an instance of the class and pass it in the constructor of the tests class each time an test (`Fact` method) is executed.

 ## Add the NuGet packages

-In the test project, we add the [PosInformatique.UnitTests.Databases.SqlServer.EntityFramework](https://www.nuget.org/packages/PosInformatique.UnitTests.Databases.SqlServer.EntityFramework) NuGet package package.
+In the test project, we add the [PosInformatique.Testing.Databases.SqlServer.EntityFramework](https://www.nuget.org/packages/PosInformatique.Testing.Databases.SqlServer.EntityFramework) NuGet package package.

 This package will allow to create database based on Entity Framework `DbContext` (The `DemoAppDbContext` in our example).

-## Unit test class
+## Test class

-The unit test class of our repository have to use a component called `SqlServerDatabaseInitializer`.
-This component contains an `Initialize()` method which have to be called before each unit tests.
+The test class of our repository have to use a component called `SqlServerDatabaseInitializer`.
+This component contains an `Initialize()` method which have to be called before each tests.
 The `Initialize()` method allows to create a database based on Entity Framework `DbContext`.

-The `SqlServerDatabaseInitializer` instance have to be instantiate only one time for all the unit tests of the class to execute.
+The `SqlServerDatabaseInitializer` instance have to be instantiate only one time for all the tests of the class to execute.
-For that, we will implements the `IClassFixture<SqlServerDatabaseInitializer>` for our unit test class and we will retrieve the instance as parameter of the `CustomerRepositoryTest()` constructor.
+For that, we will implements the `IClassFixture<SqlServerDatabaseInitializer>` for our test class and we will retrieve the instance as parameter of the `CustomerRepositoryTest()` constructor.

 ```csharp